The Big Ditch...

 it was designed to carry.
 In the original plans

-for the new bridge was a light railway deck suspended below the roadway for
+for the new bridge had four suspension towers and a light railway deck suspended below the roadway for

 computer generated image of how the new bridge might look.
 Note the light